-An elegant formula was invented the Italian physician
+An elegant formula was invented by Aloysius Lilius, an Italian

-- Keep the Julian formula for leap years in every year divisble
+- Keep the Julian formula for leap years, but

-- Exception is that century year is not a leap year unless
+- A century year is not a leap year unless it is

-- Eliminates all but ~3 hours of error per 400 years.
+- Eliminates all but ~3 hours of error per 400y.

 The Lost Ten Days